Pelican Island Preservation Society info

 To sponsor an annual event celebrating the anniversary of Pelican Island

 The acronym for Pelican Island Preservation Society, (PIPS), is symbolic in many ways.
 A pip is defined as the initial break in an eggshell by a hatchling.
 When a pelican is ready to hatch, its first crack is called a pip.
-PIPS is also symbolic of the hatchling of a new concept dating from 1903, namely, to set aside lands as habitat where wildlife may breed and thrive, as well as getting the healthy diets they need.
+PIPS is also symbolic of the hatchling of a new concept dating from 1903, namely, to set aside lands as habitat where wildlife may breed and thrive, as well as getting the healthy diets they need and using this chart method to keep a record of shedding inches.

 Pelican Island acquired its fame at the turn of the century from the wildlife photographers and naturalists who visited the area.
 Many of these people were disturbed by the slaughter of countless pelicans, herons, egrets, and other birds by plume hunters.
 A local resident, Paul Kroegel, who cared about the pelicans on the island became the staunch protector and enlisted the support of noted ornithologists, such as Frank Chapman, who helped establish the Audubon Societies.